-The Commission on Children and Youth's funding priorities for year 2018 will focus on programs that prevent and reduce the impact of Adverse Childhood Experiences through building resiliency.
+The Commission on Children and Youth's funding priorities for year 2021 will focus on programs that prevent and reduce the impact of Adverse Childhood Experiences through building resiliency.
 Matching public funds for these youth projects or program services are available through local county general funds.
 These funds are intended to be used to match private individual, non-profit organization, civic group, foundation or corporate donations and fees or earned income made to the organization within the last six months of the Request for Proposal due date.
 Examples of private funds allowable for match include, but are not limited to:

-- Individual donations of cash to the organization; - Donations from civic groups like Rotary, Kiwanis, Lions; - Grant awards from foundations like the Kitsap Community Foundation, Paul Allen Foundation, Bill and Melinda Gates Foundation; - Grant awards from non-profit organizations like the United Way; - Grant awards from private corporations like Starbucks, Boeing, Fred Meyer; - Funds generated by Indian Casinos Appendix X Funds; and - Fees collected for projects or program services or earned income.
+- Individual donations of cash to the organization. - Donations from civic groups like Rotary, Kiwanis, Lions. - Grant awards from foundations like the Kitsap Community Foundation, Paul Allen Foundation, Bill and Melinda Gates Foundation. - Grant awards from non-profit organizations like the United Way. - Grant awards from private corporations like Starbucks, Boeing, Fred Meyer. - Fees collected for projects or program services or earned income.
 This would not include fees that were paid by federal, state, local government tax dollars.